 - Telecom Services

-The banking industry, in particular, will spend significantly on IT outsourcing and project-oriented outsourcing.
+The banking industry, in particular, will spend significantly on IT outsourcing and project-oriented software development outsourcing.
 This is expected to cost the industry as much as $115 billion in 2018.

 The telecommunications industry, on the other hand, will invest in infrastructure purchases that will add up to $85 billion.